jermllions/osticket-prereqs/README.md

 <sub>Lastly, let's test the new accounts, choose any username and note the password from the script.
-Remote Desktop back into "vm-client-1" using the newly created credentials and confirm the account works successfully</sub>
+Remote Desktop back into "vm-client-1" using the newly created credentials bab.vad  and confirm the account works successfully</sub>